 Furthermore, Python is not limited to big data only and widely used in other technical fields as well which adds its usefulness.
 IEEE Spectrum has also ranked Python as the number one programming language.
 In this blog, we will discuss on few reasons why Python and Big Data combination is a favorite choice for big data professionals.

 Python and Big Data: A Perfect Combination

-Python is a general-purpose programming language which enables programmers to write fewer lines of codes and make it more readable.
+Python is a general-purpose programming language that enables programmers to write fewer lines of code and make it more readable.
 It has scripting features and besides that uses many advanced libraries such as NumPy, Matplotlib, and SciPy which makes it useful for scientific computing.

-Python is an open source programming language which is developed using a community-based model.
+Python is an open-source programming language that is developed using a community-based model.
 It can be run on Windows and Linux environments.
 In addition to that, you can port it to other platforms as it supports multiple platforms.

 Python is widely used for scientific computing in both academic and multiple industry fields.
 Python consists of a large number of well-tested analytics libraries which include packages like

 - Statistical analysis

 - Machine learning

 As Python is a high-level language, it has many benefits which accelerate the code development.
 It enables prototyping ideas which makes coding fast while maintaining the great transparency between code and its execution.
 As a result of the code transparency both the maintenance of the code and the process of adding it to the code base in a multi-user development environment becomes easy.